cjohansen/replicant/README.md

 When using `:innerHTML` any child elements will be ignored (without warning at the time being).

+## Attributes and properties

+Replicant uses `setAttribute` to set most attributes, with some exceptions:

+- `:value`
+- `:selected`
+- `:checked`
+- `:disabled`
+- `:readonly`
+- `:required`

+These are instead controlled with DOM properties, in order to fully control them.

+If you wish to set defaults on form fields but not fully control them, you can instead use these attributes:

+- `:default-value`
+- `:default-selected`
+- `:default-checked`

+These set the initial value (e.g. with `setAttribute`), but will allow for overrides from user input.
+Changing the `:default-value` on an element after it has received user input will have no effect.

 ## Differences from hiccup

 Replicant has a more liberal understanding of hiccup data than the main hiccup